-Nursing assistants must complete a state-approved education program in which they learn the basic principles of nursing and complete supervised clinical work.
+Nursing assistants must complete a state-approved education program in which they learn the basic principles of nursing and complete supervised clinical practice.
 These programs are found in high schools, community colleges, vocational and technical schools, hospitals and nursing homes.

-In addition, nursing assistants typically complete a brief period of on-the-job training to learn about their specific employer’s policies and procedures.
+In addition, nursing assistants typically complete a brief period of supervised on-the-job training to learn about their specific employer’s policies and procedures.

 A registered nurse generally teaches the classes.
 The length of training depends on the program.
 The classes offer the basics of what to expect with the job; however, this is a career in which skill levels and confidence dramatically improve once the nursing assistant becomes involved in the daily routine of actual caregiving.